egberts/egberts.github.io-src/content/articles/smtp-bimi-howto.md

 There is a security ramification to NOT using this BIMI feature.
 Other senders would (not 'may', would) be able to impersonate you.
 Ideally, you too will want to be able to disable this BIMI (whether your domain has a mail server or not).

-Nevermind the fact that SPF and DKIM can too be impersonated if not properly secured.
+Never mind the fact that SPF and DKIM can too be impersonated if not properly secured.

 If the complexity of using BIMI exceeds your desire, you must at a minimum provide for one BIMI DNS TXT record that tells everyone that your BIMI is "disabled" ... just to prevent others from impersonating you.